Hunton Andrews Kurth: History

+The firm's most notable member, a name partner from 1954 until 1972, was Lewis F. Powell Jr., who focused on corporate law and representing clients such as the Tobacco Institute until he became a member of the U.S. Supreme Court in 1971.

 The firm's initial hire of a woman was Elizabeth Tompkins, the first woman graduate of the University of Virginia Law School, who worked as a summer clerk at Hunton & Williams in 1921 and 1922.
 In 1943, during the Second World War, two women lawyers were hired to work at Hunton & Williams: Sarah Geer Dale and Nan Ross McConnell.
 Dale's first case involved a labor-law issue for Newport News Shipbuilding & Dry Dock.
 She left the firm in 1945 to get married and retired from the practice of law.
 McConnell stayed on until 1948, when she married.

 Hunton & Williams was the first law firm in the United States to open an office solely for the practice of law pro bono.
 The firm has a Centre for Information Policy Leadership, which focuses on privacy and data protection work.
-The managing partner, Walfrido J. "Wally" Martinez, has held that position since March 2006.
+The managing partner, Samuel A. Danon, has held that position since April 2023.

+Reputation

+Hunton Andrews Kurth is an American "white shoe" law firm and according to the Am Law 100 is one of the highest-grossing law firms worldwide.